Integer Frames: Equal Norm, Tight, Integer Frames with vectors in dimensions

 In the case that $m$ is a perfect square, define $U x = x/\sqrt{m}$.
 If $m$ is the sum of $k = 2,4$, or $8$ odd squares, such as $m=a^2 + \cdots +h^2$, then let $Ux = A_k x/m$ where $A_k$ is the block diagonal matrix having $E_k$ down the diagonal $m/k$ times and where the $E_k$ are defined as

 The operators given in each case are easily checked to have the described properties.

 In the construction above, an $(M+1)\times (M+1)$ rational unitary matrix having a row with all entries being the same modulus was constructed.
 Any such matrix yields an ENTIF with $M+1$ elements in $M$ dimensions by removing the constant modulus row.
-An identical proof technique as in the proof of Theorem \ref{oursimplex} combined with Theorem \ref{simplexthm} immediately implies these types of matrices exist if and only if $M+1$ is the sum of $1$, $2$, $4$, or $8$ odd squares.
+An identical proof technique as in the proof of Theorem \ref{oursimplex} combined with Theorem \ref{simplexthm} immediately implies these types of matrices exist if and only if $M+1$ is the sum of $1$, $2$, $4$, or $8$ odd squares, which is stated in the following Theorem.

-\begin{theorem} There is an equal norm tight integer frame with $(M+1)$-elements in $\mathcal{H}_M$ if and only if $M+1$ is the sum of $1,2,4,$ or $8$ odd squares. \end{theorem}
+\begin{thm} There is an equal norm tight integer frame with $(M+1)$-elements in $\mathcal{H}_M$ if and only if $M+1$ is the sum of $1,2,4,$ or $8$ odd squares. \end{thm}